Is the Canon Speedlite 270EX or 270EX II the right choice for you?

 If you are photography geek like me you like to try to and use all of the features of your new photography toys.
 The 270EX II can be used to remotely trigger your Canon camera.
 I included a copy of the directions from the 270EX manual below.

 I am not sure how important this is to you or what the practical uses might be, but sometimes its just a lot of fun to play around.

-The original Canon Speedlite offering in this size was the 220EX.
-The 270EX replaced the 220EX and the now the Canon 270EX II is the most recent version of compact speedlite Canon camera offers.When I shoot portraits with one of my Canon cameras, I prefer bounced or diffused lighting.
+As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.When I shoot portraits with one of my Canon cameras, I prefer bounced or diffused lighting.
 One of the most popular Canon camera accessories is a diffuser for Canon 270EX II made by Stofen.

-The Canon Speedlite 270EX II is certainly not a powerhouse and is not suitable for long-distance flash or photographing large groups of people.
+The Canon Speedlite 270EX II and the original 270EX speedlites are certainly not powerhouses and are not suitable for long-distance flash or photographing large groups of people.

 With the most recent development in improved high-ISO performance, especially with the larger sensors in premium compact and SLR cameras, you can raise your camera's ISO setting and get a lot of practical use with such a small speedlite.

-How about combining your flash with a smaller camera?
+How about combining your 270EX or EX II flash with a smaller camera?
 When I am shooting portraits for a client, I stay with my full-sized sensor in my 5D Mark III.

 Being an equipment geek I like to experiment with different camera-accessory combinations.
 You can use it on any sized camera that has a hotshoe.

-I can stow the flash in any available pocket and I can wear the 70D around my neck.
+I can stow either flash in any available pocket and I can wear the

 I truly hope you get some useful insights from reading my thoughts and reviews on Canon camera equipment and make it your mission to enjoy yourself as you explore the possibilities of digital photography.